-Our patient safety work programme is informed by the NHS Patient Safety Strategy, and the National Patient Safety Improvement Programmes (known as NatPatSIP) which are led by NHS England and Improvement.
-Read more about the NatPatSIP here.
+Our patient safety work programme is informed by the NHS Patient Safety Strategy, and the National Patient Safety Improvement Programme (known as NatPatSIP).
+To find out more about each programme, please click the relevant link:

-- Our Awards include:
+- Our awards include:

 - Award for Deteriorating Patients and Rapid Response Systems (HSJ Patient Safety Awards 2018: System-wide implementation of NEWS);

 - Best Patient Safety Initiative in A&E (HSJ Patient Safety Awards, 2017) and most proudly

 - BMJ Patient Safety team of the year (2018).

 - We were shortlisted for six 2021 Patient Safety HSJ Awards including:

 - Learning Disabilities Initiative of the Year (the West of England Learning Disabilities Collaborative)